On the left: Regular Orthotics, On the right: Low-profile Orthotics

 The materials used are flexible and non-compressible to create a comfortable supportive device.
 No hard plastics are used in Dr. Coffin’s lab.

 To obtain these custom orthotics for their patients, the health care professional uses a common foam impression system.
 (Some orthotics labs use a high tech scanning system; however, this is expensive and not reliably accurate.).
 The therapist or practitioner will use their knowledge of anatomy to correctly align the foot, knee and leg in optimum position.
 (SEE VIDEO) The therapist or doctor will collect relevant information such as shoe size, type of shoes worn, diagnosis, activity level and type of sports participation, if any.

 These impressions will be mailed to the PRI Orthotics Laboratory in Sioux City, IA, where Dr. Coffin and his staff will build your custom foot supports from high quality materials.
-They utilize measurements, photographs and further information provided by the health care provider to create a truly custom orthotic designed only for the anatomy and symptoms of that patient The lab mails them back to the therapist or doctor, usually within one week of their receipt.
+They utilize measurements, photographs and further information provided by the health care provider to create a truly custom orthotic designed only for the anatomy and symptoms of that patient The lab mails them back to the therapist or doctor, usually within two weeks of their receipt.
 The therapist or doctor dispenses them to the patient and follows their progress, consulting with Dr. Coffin when necessary.

 Who can benefit from PRI Orthotics?